eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 ```

 After instantiation of the custom `MessageMapper`, the `configure` method is called with all the *options* which were
 provided to the mapper in the [configured connection](connectivity-manage-connections.html#create-connection).
-Use that
+Use them
 in order to pass in configurations, thresholds, etc.

 Then, simply implement both of the `map` methods: